 In some of the smaller states in the country, where very few appeals and complaints are filed, an eleven-member information commission might not be justified.
-However in other states the number of appeals/complaints filed and the backlog of cases is large, requiring all commissioners to be on board.
+However, in other states the number of appeals/complaints filed and the backlog of cases is large, requiring all commissioners to be on board.
 Not appointing information commissioners in these commissions in a timely manner results in a huge backlog of appeals and complaints, and consequent long delays in disposal of cases.
-In the Odisha SIC, for instance, the waiting time for disposal of a case is estimated to be 6 years and 8 months (see Chapter 4).
+In the West Bengal SIC, for instance, the waiting time for disposal of a case is estimated to be more than 24 years (see Chapter 4).
 This amounts to a violation of peoples' right to information.